JackBJ23/Topo-GEN/README.md

 pip install git+https://github.com/JackBJ23/Topo-GEN.git
 ```

-To run synthetic experiments and tests with TopoVAEs on Google Colab:
+Additionally, we have included in this repository a file to run synthetic experiments, `synthetic_experiments.py` and a file to test topological regularizers on VAEs, `topovae_experiments.py`.
+To run these tests, for instance on Google Colab, do:
 ```
 !git clone https://github.com/JackBJ23/Topo-GEN.git
 %cd Topo-GEN